 If you are an experienced yoga student and your pregnancy is going well after your first trimester you may be able to follow many general yoga classes with some adaptations.
 Listen to your body and back off when it tells you to.

-General tips for pregnancy yoga
+General tips for prenatal yoga

-So, in my experience there is nothing wrong with a strong practice.
+In my experience there is nothing wrong with a strong practice.
 But there are a few tips I give all my pregnant yogi students:

 1. Use props and give your baby space